|

 Enjoying the local park with friends. |

-is what I wrote several years ago:
+Here is what I wrote several years ago:

 "Although China has never owned Taiwan (it was part of the Manchu Empire, as was China, in the 19th century) China is frothing to annex it.
 Consequently, there is the threat of war between the two sides, and between China and the US.
 Unless there is a war, the biggest political threat may be China's destabilization campaigns.
 Prior to reoccupying Macao and Hong Kong, Beijing conducted political warfare against the two, notably involving the use of organized crime gangs and the introduction of criminals into those territories to create social problems, allowing China to pose as the white knight coming to the rescue.
 A similar campaign is almost certainly in the works for Taiwan as well, augmented by such delights as disease, cyberwarfare and sabotage.
 China hates and envies Taiwan's prosperity, freedom and US patronage, and will do anything to blot it out.
 Regardless of what happens, however, foreigners are unlikely to be targeted.
 In March of 2000, however, Beijing "leaked" its plan to drop neutron weapons on the island to burn off the population (the Chinese have also threatened to dump A-bombs on LA should the US intervene in any conflict, but Western "experts" say it is Taiwan's Chen Shui-bian who is the hothead).
 Make no mistake, you are living in a potential war zone, however much Western academics may be in denial.
 There is a good chance of war in the next five years.
 And read this.
 See my Background page for more information. |

-is what I wrote several years ago: To the left is what I wrote several years ago.
+Here is what I wrote several years ago: To the left is what I wrote several years ago.
 At that time it seemed that the future was much brighter and that Taiwan's rise might provoke China's anger.
 However, the continued obstructionism of the KMT and PFP, the inability of the Taiwanese to concentrate on the social and political problems of lawlessness and corruption, the declining economy, the government's ineffectiveness, and, above all, the total indifference of the Taiwanese to their own political future, leads me to suspect that Beijing will be able to annex the island without violence.
 Whatever happens, it probably will not affect you directly. |

-will never be independent, sometimes I'm positive it will be.
-Good luck
+What will happen to Taiwan in the future?
+I'm refusing to prognosticate.
+Sometimes I think Taiwan will never be independent, sometimes I'm positive it will be.
+Good luck figuring it all out! |

 |